jtarchie/tcpserver/README.md

 ## Features

-- Concurrent management of multiple TCP connections,
+- Concurrent management of multiple TCP connections
-- Customizable TCP connection handlers,
+- Customizable TCP connection handlers
-- Limiting the number of goroutines,
+- Limiting the number of goroutines
-- Easy to use `client` and `server` types for inbound and outbound messages,
-- Error handlers on the client and server side.

 ## Installing the Library